Lawr1z/Gladius-For-Ascension-COA/README.md

+HOW TO DOWNLOAD:
+1. Download ZIP
+2. Extract the folder inside the zip to \Interface\Addons
+3. Rename the folder to "Gladius"

 **Gladius for Ascension — Conquest of Azeroth (Vol'jin) World Of Warcraft**

 Gladius adds enemy unit frames to arenas for easier targeting and focusing.
 It is highly configurable and you can disable most features of this addon.